raspberrypilearning/charting-champions/en/step_4.md

 ### Wealth

 A file called `gdp.csv` is part of the starter project.
-It has data on the GDP of different countries for a year.
+It has data on the annual GDP of different countries.
 Just like with `pop.csv`, you'll only need to make small changes to use it.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 <span style="color: #0faeb0">**GDP**</span> is the Gross Domestic Product.
 It measures the value, in money, of everything produced in an area over a given time period.
 It can measure how rich an area is.